cpp-johnny/marp-journey/README.md

 ## How do you create the same thing like this?
 You can download the Marp extension on VS Code, and find tutorials for Marp.

+Make sure you have a browser installed on your codinf environment!!
+If you're on PLD like me :skull: remember to enable dev mode and run `$ sudo apt install chromium` or whatever browser you want